 INTRODUCTION

-It is estimated that the number of adults over the age of 65 years who are expected to need substance use treatment is projected to increase from 1.7 million in 2001 to nearly 4.4 million by 2020[1].
+The number of adults over the age of 65 years who are expected to need substance use treatment is projected to increase from 1.7 million in 2001 to nearly 4.4 million by 2020[1].
 Substance use disorders (SUDs) among older adults are often unidentified and under- or mis-diagnosed[2].
-In this population, the consequences of substance use cause greater harm due to underlying physiological changes inherently related to aging, chronic medical illness, and medication interactions[2].
-Prolonged exposure to illicit substances can also have negative physiological and psychological effects which are especially relevant in older adults[2].
+In this population, substance use causes greater harm due to the underlying physiological changes inherently related to aging, the presence of chronic medical illness, and due to drug-medication interactions[2].
+Prolonged exposure to illicit substances can also have negative physiological and psychological effects that are especially relevant in older adults[2].
 These include delirium, memory loss or cognitive impairment, suicide, falls and consequential fractures, and exacerbation of underlying medical comorbidities[2].
 The goals of rehabilitation for SUDs for older adults are comparable to any other age group: to encourage, sustain motivation, and prevent relapse[3].

-There are several pharmacologic treatments available for SUDs that have been approved by the Food and Drug Administration (FDA)[4,5].
-The FDA has approved naltrexone, acamprosate, and disulfiram for the treatment of alcohol use disorder whereas buprenorphine is approved for the treatment of opioid use disorder[4,5].
+There are several pharmacologic treatments available for SUDs that have been approved by the FDA for adults[4,5].
+The FDA has approved naltrexone, acamprosate, and disulfiram for the treatment of alcohol use disorder, whereas buprenorphine is approved for the treatment of opioid use disorder[4,5].
 Naltrexone, an opioid-receptor antagonist, reduces cravings associated with heavy alcohol use and is thought to prevent the rate of relapse in individuals with alcohol use disorder.
 Acamprosate is a glutamate modulator agonist that acts in the putamen and is thought to decrease the physical and psychological discomfort that is associated with acute withdrawal from alcohol.
 Disulfiram is an inhibitor of the enzyme acetaldehyde dehydrogenases that is involved in alcohol metabolism and causes unpleasant physical symptoms when it interacts with alcohol[4].
 Buprenorphine is a partial agonist at the mu opioid receptor and can be used in the treatment of opioid use disorder[5].

-The aim of this editorial is to review the literature on published randomized control trials (RCTs) that evaluated the efficacy and tolerability of the four treatment modalities (acamprosate, disulfiram, naltrexone and buprenorphine) for the treatment of SUDs among older adults (defined as individuals greater than 50 years in age).
+The aim of this editorial is to review the literature on published randomized control trials (RCTs) that evaluated the efficacy and tolerability of the four treatment modalities (acamprosate, disulfiram, naltrexone, and buprenorphine) for the treatment of SUDs among older adults (defined as individuals greater than 50 years in age).

-EVIDENCE FROM RANDOMIZED CONTROL TRIALS
+EVIDENCE FROM RCTs

-A review of literature only found two trials that evaluated the use of pharmacologic agents for SUDs among older adults (≥ 50 years) from RCTs (Table 1)[7,8].
+A review of literature only found two trials that evaluated the use of pharmacologic agents for SUDs among older adults from RCTs (Table 1)[7,8].
 Although both the studies used placebo as the comparator to naltrexone for alcohol use disorder among older adults, one study assessed the efficacy of treatment of depression with the concurrent SUD[8].
-Both the studies were assessed as being of good quality based on the CEBM criteria (Table 2).
+Both studies were assessed as being of good quality based on the Centre for Evidence-Based Medicine criteria (Table 2).
 The details of the two studies are described in Table 3.
-We did not find any RCTs that investigated the use of acamprosate, disulfiram or buprenorphine for the treat SUDs among individuals ≥ 50 years in age.
+We did not find any RCTs that investigated the use of acamprosate, disulfiram, or buprenorphine for the treatment of SUDs among individuals ≥ 50 years in age.

 DISCUSSION

-Available data from RCTs on the use of pharmacotherapy, i.e., buprenorphine, acamprosate, or disulfiram for SUDs among older adults is currently non-existent.
+Available data from RCTs on the use of pharmacotherapy, i.e. buprenorphine, acamprosate, or disulfiram, for SUDs among older adults are currently non-existent.
 The only two trials that we found in the literature evaluated the efficacy of naltrexone in reducing the rates of alcohol relapse among older adults when compared to placebo.